Khuramshehzad7711/DS-10/README.md

 # DS-10
+## Its an editing file
-# Its a markdown file in this repository.
+Its a markdown file in this repository.